Signal Pilot

 Price reverses to $182 (-11% from breakout).
 Retail stopped out $195-$198.
 Institutions profit 3-5% by selling $198-$205, buying back $182-$185.

-🎯 How to Avoid This Trap:
+🎯 How to Avoid:

 Part 4: Swing Trade Management